SadnessPower/TUM-Enchanted/Readme.md

 - Fix wrong Imperial Griffin Attack sound attack.
 - Pit Master, Darkness Dragon, Lord of the Swamp and Hell Baron now have new defs and portraits.
  Portraits and graphics inconsistencies are now fixed.

-2.4.2:

-Disabled the following improvement:
-- ANTIMAGIC: Now AI will evaluate casting Antimagic to remove debuff instead of Dispel/Cure for protecting the stack from future casting of mind spells he has already seen.

-2.4.1:
-- Fixed crash on generating random map.

-2.4.0:

-**BATTLE AI IMPROVEMENTS**
-- ANTIMAGIC: Fixed AI evaluating using Antimagic for removing spells he cannot remove due to having too low Earth Magic level.
-Now he will consider only spells he can successfully remove.
-- ANTIMAGIC: Now AI will evaluate casting Antimagic to remove debuff instead of Dispel/Cure for protecting the stack from future casting of mind spells he has already seen.
-- DISPEL/CURE/ANTIMAGIC: Now AI will evaluate using those spells for removing BLIND/STONE/PARALYZE.

-**BUG FIXES**
-- Fixed Map drawing error.
-- Fixed a bug which in rare circumstances allowed AI buying TUM creatures in town without reducing available creatures.
-- Fixed a bug which prevented AI from casting Teleport.
-- Fixed Beholder attack always casting Blind and Hypnotize.
-- Fixed crash when mouse over-ing a creature for Astral Spirit cast.
-- Reworked building twice a turn mechanic for TUM, now it works also in turn 1 for TUM Buildings and when toggling the WOG options and starting/loading a game.

-**TOWN SCREEN COSMETIC IMPROVEMENTS** (thanks to Trebuchet)
-- Fixed building names in Fort.
-- Rewrote left clicking on bottom left creatures in town, now it works smoothly as the original one.
-- Right clicking on dwellings in town screen and on bottom left creatures now shows TUM upgraded portraits if the corresponding building is built.
-- Added Kingdom Overview display

 -----------------------------------------------------------------------------------------------------------------------
 MAIN FEATURES